Many tasks are outsourced in today’s economy to reduce costs or acquire knowledge.

 Terminology issues, sentences translated differently, and loss of font styles are quite frequent.

-These issues are generally caused by a badly structured workflow, not translation-friendly documents or the use of the wrong tools (See the 4 Tools to Avoid When Translating an InDesign document).
+These issues are generally caused by a badly structured workflow, not translation-friendly documents or the use of the wrong tools.

 You’ll find a couple of things you (or your team) can do to improve this here: